 numbers.
 This is called classfull routing.

-- RIP and IGRP are examples of routing protocols that use distance vector.
+- RIP and IGRP are examples of routing protocols that use distance

-- RIP sends its complete routing table out to all active interfaces at
+- RIP sends its complete routing table out to all active interfaces

-regular intervals (every 30 seconds by default) and when the network
+at regular intervals (every 30 seconds by default) and when the network

 topology changes.
-RIP routers maintain only the best route (the route with
+RIP routers maintain only the best route (the route

-are sent to the immediate neighbors.
+packets are sent to the immediate neighbors.

 75. Router Memory Components: